 Here are the main things you should now:

-- The best apps will have between 1 to 4 updates every month
+- The best apps will have between 1 and 4 updates every month

 - The factors which influence the speed of app updates include the size of your app development team, the feedback from users, and the data.